Chancellor of Justice of the Government and Parliamentary Ombudsman

 - for example, the rights of patients and the rights of social welfare clients

-- implementation of the rights of individuals related to social insurance
+- implementation of the rights of individuals in social insurance

 - for example, pensions and social benefits applied from Kela